SoK: Machine Learning for Misinformation Detection: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Anne Kohlbrenner for assisting with paper coding; Sarah Scheffler for reviewing early drafts of this manuscript; and Mona Wang for retrieving Twitter data used for a replication study. \\
+The authors would like to thank Anne Kohlbrenner for assisting with paper coding; Ben Kaiser and Sarah Scheffler for productive conversations, and for reviewing multiple drafts of this manuscript; and Mona Wang for retrieving data used for a replication study. \\